pgeu/pgeu-system/docs/confreg/skinning.md

 `jinja2` based method, as this will also allow for automatic deployment of static pages for the conference (if wanted).

-To utilize this sytem, for each conference to be skinned, create a directory structure like:
+To utilize this system, for each conference to be skinned, create a directory structure like:

     /templates